fodninetyfive/fodninetyfive.github.io/_posts/myprojects/creative/2019-06-06-shockorscoffdotcom.md

 - **Key Stakeholder Departure**: In March 2020, Kyle announced his departure from _Easy Allies_.
 Since he was the primary creative force behind the Betting Specials—and a key reason for my engagement with the group—I decided to end the project on a high note rather than continue without his involvement.

 **ShockORScoff.com remains a high point in my creative experiences and an exciting example of digital engagement, viral content, and community-driven design—demonstrating the impact of strategic creative vision.**

+A read-only version of the site lives on at [ShockORScoff.com](https://shockorscoff.com)